 How To Spot a Fake Salt Lamp

 Another way to avoid getting a fake is to buy from a trusted supplier.
-Especially one that deals exclusively in Himalayan salt products, such as Himalayan Salt Shop.
+Especially one that deals exclusively in Himalayan salt products, if you can find one.

-This us based company sells lamps with salt mined from the Khewra salt mines in Pakistan.
-In a blog post on salt lamp authenticity, Himalayan Salt Shop says that while real lamps “sweat,” the fakes “usually have a chalky or dusty surface.”
+One US-based company that sold lamps with salt mined from the Khewra salt mines in Pakistan, noted in a blog post that . real lamps “sweat.”
+But the fakes “usually have a chalky or dusty surface.”

 (If the air is humid, you may want to place an absorbent material underneath your lamp to prevent water damage to any surface it’s sitting on.)